-Following this Fire Risk Assessment, you may need a Fire Detection and Warning System.
-Our experienced and highly skilled team can support you in this from the start, through the design process, to install and commissioning.
-We offer the service of Maintenance in accordance to current British Standard, and the option of Monitoring of these systems if your Fire Risk Assessment requires this.
-Below is a brief over view of the systems we support;
+Following the FRA, you may be advised your premises needs a Fire Detection and Warning System.
+Ceaton’s experienced and highly skilled team can support you with this from the start, through the design process, to installation and commissioning.
+We offer the service of maintenance in accordance to current British Standards, and the option of monitoring of these systems if your Fire Risk Assessment requires this.
+Below is a brief overview of the systems we support;

 Conventional fire panels

 In the simplest form, the conventional system consists of a control panel which monitors remote devices, these devices typically consist of smoke sensors, heat sensor and manual call points.
 The detectors are wired in zones, each zone covers an area of the building, and in the event of a fire the location of the zone in fire is show at the fire alarm panel by lighting a Zone LED.
 The fire and rescue service use this zone indication along with the buildings Zone Diagram (which is situated next to the panel) to locate the seat of the fire.
 This type of system is idea for smaller premises such as retail units, offices and industrial units.

 Addressable fire panels

 More complex sites tend to go for addressable systems.
 These systems have the ability to pinpoint the exact detector that has been activated enabling our clients and the fire and rescue services to act more quickly and efficiently in the event of an incident.
 This system is idea for care homes, hospitals, industrial sites, schools and large commercial complexes.

 In some scenarios installation of wires is not always possible, this may be for a number of reasons such as to the nature of the building, does not lend to the noise and disruption of running cables, or it could be due to the premises construction, i.e. the presence of asbestos.
 In this situation wireless detection is used, we off systems which are fully wireless (radio) or a mixture of wired and wireless devices (Hybrid System).